Author: Dr. Jean-Paul Rodrigue

 b.
 Inequalities in mobility

 Mobility needs do not always coincide due to several factors, namely the lack of income, lack of time, lack of means, and lack of access.
 Mobility and transport demand thus depends on socioeconomic status.
 The higher the income, the more options and the higher the mobility, which may lead to substantial mobility gaps between different population groups.
-There are mismatches between the location of people with low income and the areas where employment and services are available.
-The more significant these mismatches in terms of accessibility, the higher the gaps.
+There are mismatches between the location of low-income people and the areas where employment and services are available.
+The more significant these mismatches regarding accessibility, the higher the gaps.

 Gender gaps exist in mobility as women tend to have lower mobility levels, which is partly attributable to lower incomes, work preferences, and social roles such as family care.
 This is particularly the case in developing economies since, in more advanced economies, the labor force participation of women has increased, thus alleviating gender differences.
 Mobility patterns by gender tend to be similar for younger age groups, but differences increase as women reach child caretaking years.
 This is associated with shorter travels and trip chaining to perform several activities along a trip sequence.